 Purchase and Install VPS

 The signup process for Burst.net is basically the same as any other hosting company.
+If you are searching for a better provider, here is the top recommended hosting provider for wordpress.
 You have a choice of plans ranging from 512 Mb ram, 1 Ghz CPU, 20 GB of Disk space, and 1TB bandwidth for $5.95/Month to 4Gb ram, 4Ghz Cpu, 250 Gb Disk Space, and 4Tb bandwidth for $49.95/Month.
 For this example I am using the 512 Mb option and I would highly recommend it unless you know your traffic load will require much more or you are planning on running more memory intensive apps such as Ruby on Rails or JSP.
 Upgrading the VPS later is very easy so you can start with the minimum and increase the capacity whenever you need it.
 The OS I chose and highly recommend is Debian 6 – 32 bit.
 The setup process is basically the same for Cent OS and Ubuntu but you’ll be on your on if you try a different OS.
 Why not 64-bit?
 A 64-bit OS requires basically twice as much memory to keep our costs at a minimum a 32-bit OS will actually work better.
 For a web server having the extra bits doesn’t provide much benefit so the only reason to use a 64-bit OS is to address more than 4Gb of memory which we cannot do in this VPS anyway.

 Login to VPS and update everything